 Children's Lighthouse Schools offer educational childcare services to all interested families.
 Our enrollment policies are based on non-discriminatory policies and laws.
-We do not discriminate on the basis of religion, color, race, gender, sexual orientation, age, national origin, disability, or any other factor prohibited by law.
+We do not discriminate based on religion, color, race, gender, sexual orientation, age, national origin, disability, or any other factor prohibited by law.
 Children are admitted to our program as openings are available, based on the order of their enrollment application and receipt of the designated registration fee.